Witness Post: McDonogh School

 Of the almost infinite possible changes to examine, I have chosen to analyze: dropping military status, accepting integration, and becoming co-educational.
 Although the second change, integration, was federally mandated, the process of integration is part of private school folk lore, and it is interesting to dig into the details.
 In this paper incidental references show that discuss corporal punishment, school size, philosophy, curricular courses, farm food and various other topics of importance to “the life of the place” over the decades.

 While President of Yale University, Kingman Brewster, Jr. once remarked, “If you are going to start a school, start an old one!”
 Only three colleges in the US have the good fortune to be 75 years or more older than the country where they reside, as Harvard, William & Mary and Yale do, but McDonogh School has a head-start on many.
-The school first opened its doors in 1873 to the original twenty-one (21) foundation boys.
+The school first opened its doors in 1873 to the original twenty-one (21) Foundation Boys.
 Still, the roots of the institution grow much deeper.

 As one drives up the maple tree lined entrance to this 800-plus acre campus in Baltimore County, the first statue is to John McDonogh, the founder.
 The statue serves as the gravestone for his remains.
 On the tomb are engraved some facts about the man, including his “Rules for Living.”
 (See Appendix A.) The school’s founder and benefactor is indeed a curious figure.
 John McDonogh, like George Peabody, Henry Walter, Enoch Pratt, and Johns Hopkins, appears to be one of those “numerous, enigmatic philanthropists, who flourished during the 1800’s.”
+He was also an extraordinary white supremacist and racist.

 There have been various biographies written about John McDonogh over the years, and some of their contents is invaluable to the understanding of the school as he envisioned it.
 A brief look into the life of the school’s founder is important.